 This recipe is delightful because your effort is minimal, and the takeaway is off the charts.
 It's made traditionally, with cream and Dijon - a polite nod to the French - so really, just four main ingredients aside from seasonings.
 Please do it again and again.
 I love it with just a green salad, but it does go well with roasted chicken, browned sausages, or the hub's favorite steak.

 Make this gratin for a celebratory supper or cozy night by the fire...or brunch...or nothing.
 It needs no exceptional circumstance because it will turn your meal into something special.

 "Remember to let the gratin cool a little, it tastes better if it isn't scalding hot."

 EASY SKILLET GRATIN

-Ingredients: 1 tbsp. butter, 2 large russet potatoes, 1 cup heavy cream, 2 tbsp.
+Ingredients: 1 tbsp. butter, two large russet potatoes, 1 cup heavy cream, 2 tbsp.
 Dijon mustard, 8 oz.
-Munster cheese- grated, 1 tsp. dried dill, salt and pepper to taste.
+Munster cheese- grated, 1 tsp. dried dill, salt, and pepper to taste.

 1. Preheat oven to 400*.
 Grease a cast-iron or oven-proof skillet with butter.

 2. Wash and dry potatoes.
-Slice very thin.
+Slice skinny.
 Layer 1 sliced potato in a spiral into the bottom of the skillet.
 Sprinkle half of the dill over, then follow with salt and pepper to taste.

-3. Stir the Dijon into the cream, pour half of it over the potatoes.
+3. Stir the Dijon into the cream, and pour half over the potatoes.
 Sprinkle with half of the grated Munster.

-4. Repeat steps again: potato spiral, seasonings, Dijon-cream, Munster.
+4. Repeat steps: potato spiral, seasonings, Dijon-cream, Munster.